gbertuzzi05/BERTLINUX/README.md

 the kernel version is 6.4.12 and has been compiled with the default configuration

-what works:
+# WHAT WORKS

-the cli and its commands
+the cli and its commands, the desktop environment LXDE (uses framebuffer driver to be compatible with most of the screens)

-what partially works:
-the screen only works if the kernel is booted up with "nomodeset" option and uses a generic graphic driver with default resolution of 1024x768 internet works only with ethernet port (labelled eth0 according to "ifconfig" command)

-what is not working:audio, everithing else and there is no battery management for laptops
+# WHAT PARTIALLY WORKS

-Some peripherals may be detected by the system but may require one or more drivers to be used.
+internet works only with ethernet port (labelled eth0 according to "ifconfig" command) Some peripherals may be detected by the system but may require one or more drivers to be used.

-To login:
+# WHAT IS NOT WORKING

+audio
+Everything else

+# TO LOGIN:

 USER:root